Getting a-Round Guarantees: Floating-Point Attacks on Certified Robustness: Related work

 \section{Related work}

-Several prior works have explored the influence of rounding and floating-point representation on guarantees of verified neural networks.
-For example, verifiers designed for neural networks with floating-point representation have been shown to not necessarily work for quantized neural networks~\cite{giacobbe2020many,henzinger2021scalable}.
-Zombori~\etal~\cite{zombori2020fooling} exploited rounding errors to craft an adversarial network whose verified robustness guarantees differ from the robustness achieved in practice.
+Several works have explored the influence of floating-point representation on guarantees of verified neural networks.
+For example, verifiers designed for floating-point representation have been shown to not necessarily work for quantized neural networks~\cite{giacobbe2020many,henzinger2021scalable,jia2020efficient}.

 The closest to our work is the independent work by~\cite{jia2021exploiting} who also exploit rounding errors to {discover violations of network robustness certifications.} Our work differs from~\cite{jia2021exploiting} on the adversarial examples we {find}.
-As we show in Section~\ref{sec:crown}, we are able to find an adversarial example $x'$ for unaltered natural image $x$ from test data, within that image $x$'s certified radius.
+As we show in Section~\ref{sec:crown}, we are able to find an adversarial example $\mathbf{x}'$ for unaltered natural image $\mathbf{x}$ from test data, within that image $\mathbf{x}$'s certified radius.
 The work by Jia and Rinard, instead, {does not find certification-violating adversarial examples of test instances.
-It finds perturbed inputs~$x_0'$ of synthetic inputs~$x_0$, that violate certifications of $x_0$.
-In particular, they adjust brightness of a natural test image~$x$ to produce a~$x_0$.} That is, {their attack point}~$x_0'$ is \emph{outside {the} certified radius of~$x$.} Hence, our attack can be seen as a stronger attack.
-This can be explained by a novel attack methodology that we explore in our paper which {uses} approximate adversarial perturbation directions from linear models (Section~\ref{sec:direction}).
+It finds perturbed inputs~$\mathbf{x}_0'$ of synthetic inputs~$\mathbf{x}_0$, that violate certifications of $\mathbf{x}_0$.
+In particular, they adjust brightness of a natural test image~$\mathbf{x}$ to produce a~$\mathbf{x}_0$.} That is, {their attack point}~$\mathbf{x}_0'$ is \emph{outside {the} certified radius of~$\mathbf{x}$.} Hence, our attack can be seen as a stronger attack that is possible due to a novel attack methodology based on accurate perturbation directions.
+In another parallel and independent work, Voracek and Hein~\cite{voravcek2022sound} also attacked randomized smoothing by exploiting the finite representation of floating points.
+However, they also attacked synthetic data and model, while we show attacks on unperturbed networks and test-set images and propose a sound and efficient mitigation based on interval arithmetic.

-Attacks based on floating points have also been used to invalidate privacy guarantees.
-For example, guarantees of differentially private mechanisms that use additive noise from continuous distributions such as Laplace or Gaussian are susceptible to attacks based on finite-precision representations of floating-point values~\cite{Mironov:2012:SLS:2382196.2382264,DBLP:journals/corr/abs-2112-05307,DBLP:journals/corr/abs-2107-10138}.
-Such attacks make an observation that certain floating points could not have been generated by a noise distribution algorithm.